 Michelle Renée Valladares is Associate Director of the National Education Policy Center.
 She leads and partners in a series of projects that aim to increase educational opportunities for all students in our nation’s education systems.
 This includes serving as PI of a Ford Foundation funded project to create a research hub to support the education justice movement, and as a member of the Schools of Opportunity project leadership and the Education Justice Network.
 Michelle also supports the development and implementation of equitable education policies by conducting original research on indicator systems, parent and family engagement, and education organizing.
 Michelle has a PhD in education from the University of California, Los Angeles.
 She serves on the advisory board of the Family Leadership Design Collaborative, and is a member of AERA’s Exemplary Contributions to Practice Engaged Research Award Committee.
 Prior to joining NEPC, Michelle was Associate Director and Assistant Clinical Professor at Brown University’s Annenberg Institute for School Reform (AISR).
 At AISR, she led the Time for Equity Indicators Project, which developed and supports the use of a comprehensive set of indicators that measure how expanded time and learning opportunities can transform the lives of students, the structure of schools, and the power of communities.
 Michelle was a postdoctoral fellow at UCLA’s Institute for Democracy, Education, and Access and worked as a legislative assistant to then Congressman Tom Udall.

 Adam York is a Research Associate with the National Education Policy Center.
 He serves as project manager for the Schools of Opportunity project and contributes to several other NEPC public scholarship projects.
-His research interests include civic learning and human development, critical media literacies, and creative opportunities for young people.
+His research includes community research collaboratives, creative civic participation, and mental health and wellness for young people.
 He earned his PhD in education and learning sciences from the University of Colorado Boulder.
-In addition to working at NEPC he teachers undergraduate level courses for the CU Boulder School of Education.
-Prior to NEPC he worked in the nonprofit sector as a program director and grant writer.
-He was also an instructor at University of Colorado Denver, teaching masters level courses in educational foundations and policy, human development, and research methods.
-Adam completed training in community counseling at Lewis and Clark College.
-His research experience includes work with Dr. Ben Kirshner, Dr. Shelley Zion, and Dr. Carlos Hipolito-Delgado on the Critical Civic Inquiry project and with Dr. William Penuel on the Longitudinal Study of Connected Learning.
+Prior to NEPC he worked in the nonprofit youth arts sector as a program director and grant writer.
+He was also an instructor at University of Colorado Denver, teaching masters level courses in educational foundations and policy, human development, and research methods as well as undergraduate education courses at CU Boulder.
+Adam earned a masters in community counseling from Lewis and Clark College, and a bachelors in psychology from Colorado College.